-- REMOTEPARTDEL Artificially delete the remote particle if its distance to the beam mass is larger than REMOTEPARTDEL times of the beam rms size, its default values is -1 (no delete).
-Only used in OPAL-cycl. - RHODUMP If true the scalar $\rho$ field is saved each time a phase space is written.
-There exists a reader in Visit with versions greater or equal 1.11.1. - EBDUMP If true the electric and magnetic field on the particle is saved each time a phase space is written. - CSRDUMP If true the electric csr field component, $E_z$ , line density and the derivative of the line density is written into the data directory.
+- REMOTEPARTDEL Artificially delete remote particles if their distances to the beam centroid is larger than REMOTEPARTDEL times of the beam rms size.
+The default value is 0, i.e. no particles are deleted.
+In OPAL-t only the longitudinal component of the particles is considered.
+In OPAL-cycl all components are considered if the the value is negative (further on using its absolute value) and only the transverse components if the value is positive. - RHODUMP If true the scalar $\rho$ field is saved each time a phase space is written.
+There exists a reader in Visit with versions greater or equal 1.11.1.
+Its default value is false. - EBDUMP If true the electric and magnetic field on the particle is saved each time a phase space is written.
+Its default value is false. - CSRDUMP If true the electric csr field component, $E_z$ , line density and the derivative of the line density is written into the data directory.
 The first line gives the average position of the beam bunch.
 Subsequent lines list z position of longitudinal mesh (with respect to the head of the beam bunch), $E_z$ , line density and the derivative of the line density.
 Note that currently the line density derivative needs to be scaled by the inverse of the mesh spacing to get the correct value.
 The CSR field is dumped at each time step of the calculation.
-Each text file is named "Bend Name" (from input file) + "-CSRWake" + "time step number in that bend (starting from 1)" + ".txt". - AUTOPHASE Defines how accurate the search for the phase at which the maximal energy is gained should be.
+Each text file is named "Bend Name" (from input file) + "-CSRWake" + "time step number in that bend (starting from 1)" + ".txt".
+Its default value is false. - AUTOPHASE Defines how accurate the search for the phase at which the maximal energy is gained should be.
 The higher this number the more accurate the phase will be.
 If it is set to 0 then the auto-phasing algorithm isn't run.
 Default: 6. - NUMBLOCKS Maximum number of vectors in the Krylov space (for RCGSolMgr).
 Default value is 0 and BlockCGSolMgr will be used. - RECYCLEBLOCKS Number of vectors in the recycle space (for RCGSolMgr).
 Default value is 0 and BlockCGSolMgr will be used. - NLHS Number of stored old solutions for extrapolating the new starting vector.
-Default value is 1 and just the last solution is used. - CZERO If true the distributions are generated such that the centroid is exactly zero and not statistically dependent. - RNGTYPE The name (see String Attributes) of a random number generator can be provided.
+Default value is 1 and just the last solution is used. - CZERO If true the distributions are generated such that the centroid is exactly zero and not statistically dependent.
+Its default value is false. - RNGTYPE The name (see String Attributes) of a random number generator can be provided.
 The default random number generator (RANDOM) is a portable 48-bit generator.
 Three quasi random generators are available: - 1.
 HALTON - 2.
 SOBOL - 3.
 NIEDERREITER.